bezpalyi-mark/diagnostic_systems/README.md

 the distance matrix using the Chebyshev method
 2. Lab2 - building regression models, which includes working with linear multiple regression, the implementation of the Gaussian elimination and assessing the quality of the regression model
+3. Lab3 - study of the method of synthesis of diagnostic rules based on deterministic logic and Hamming distance